What qualities does a good credit controller need?

 f.
 When to say ‘No’

-You need to be a good character judge because sometimes people will lie – or at least stretch the truth a tad.
+You need to be a good judge of character because sometimes people will lie – or at least stretch the truth a tad.
 It’s useful if you can work out if what you’re being told is genuine or if excuses are being made.

 A professional telephone manner is, of course, no obstacle to: